simoncozens/paintcompiler/README.md

 ## Variation specifications

-You can create *variable* paints by passing a *variation specification* to the dpaint function.
+You can create *variable* paints by passing a *variation specification* to the paint function.
 This variation specification describes how the values to the paint functions vary at different positions in the designspace, and is made up of a dictionary mapping a tuple of axis/location pairs to a value.
 For example, to create a glyph which rotates -180 degrees when the `ROTA` axis is at -1.0 and rotates 359 degrees when the `ROTA` axis is at 2.0, do this:

 ```python
 PaintRotate(